philrz/zed-datasource/README.md

 1. **The field used as the timestamp for your time-series data should ideally be your [pool key](https://zed.brimdata.io/docs/commands/zed#143-pool-key).**

-   This way time range portion of queries initiated via the Grafana dashboard will scan only the minimal number of data objects in the Zed lake that are relevant to the query.
+   With this pool configruation, the time range portion of queries initiated via the Grafana dashboard will scan only the minimal number of data objects in the Zed lake relevant to the query.

 2. **If possible, use `ts` as the name for your timestamp field.**